HR Data Insights Dashboard

 Total: 207

-Here we can see that the majority of our workforce is made up of women, both in total employees and active employees.
+Here we can see that the majority of the workforce is made up of women, both in total employees and active employees.

 Next, we need to look into the Age Bracket.
 This will help us identify the age range of most of our employees.

-We can see that most of our employees fall within the age bracket of 40-49 years, both among total employees and active employees.
+We can see that most of the employees fall within the age bracket of 40-49 years, both among total employees and active employees.

-We can also see that the majority of our employees have been with us for 11-15 years, for both total employees and active employees.
+I can also see that the majority of the employees have been with the company for 11-15 years, for both total employees and active employees.

-And on this more detailed table, we can see that the Production Department has the most tenured employees which is 55.31%
+And on this more detailed table, I can see that the Production Department has the most tenured employees, which is 55.31%

-We can also check which platform our employees used the most to apply.
-Based on our data, 87 employees applied through Indeed!
+I also checked which platform most of the employees used to apply.
+Based on the data, 87 employees applied through Indeed!

 We also want to identify the average annual salary of our employees.
 Based on the dataset, we can see that it is $69,020.68.